SANeX15/BtC/README.md

  E. Right Click any buttons from 1-8 and select Button Settings to change their name and ON/OFF commands.
 (Button Settings, Screenshot #2)

-IMPORTANT NEWS : As BtC is now usable on boards much better than the UNO R3 board which was previously used, I think that BtC has reach its final stage and doesn't require to be updated anymore.So, till _something interesting happens_, I am halting further development of BtC but bugs will still be solved.
+IMPORTANT NEWS : As BtC is now usable on boards much better than the UNO R3 board which was previously used, I think that BtC has reach its final stage and doesn't require to be updated anymore.So, till _something interesting happens_, I am halting further development of BtC.

-Well, something interesting did happen, And i am back, for a few mere seconds of your time.
-There was a major flaw in the code that made BtC unresponsive during connection time or even while auto connecting.
-I R/D'd it and more than one flaw, so i revamped the user interface and changed the code.
-Well, now that is fixed in the new 2.5.0 update found in releases.

-Till further notice or _flaws_, bye.

 *Thank you for reading this and using my application.
 I hope it aids you with ease of access to your appliances*